Zenith Radio Corporation, est. 1918

 Plant #7: 1247 West Belmont Ave. (operated by subsidiary Central Electronics, Inc.) – 100 employees made amateur radio equipment and performed auditory training.

 [Zenith ‘s factories at 6001 W. Dickens Avenue (above) and down the street at 5801 W. Dickens were known as Plant 1 and Plant 2.
-Both buildings are abandoned but still standing, although several fires in 2017 have left their fates in serious question.]
+Both buildings are still standing, although several fires in 2017 have left the long abandoned Plant 1 on the cusp of demolition as of 2024.]

-[Left: Newspaper report as Zenith expands the Dickens Avenue complex in 1962.
-Right Top: The water tower over the abandoned Plant 2.
-Right Bottom: One of several fires that broke out at the abandoned Plant 1 in 2017]
+[Left: The water tower over the abandoned Plant 1.
+Right: One of several fires that broke out at the abandoned Plant 1 in 2017.
+Below: Drone footage from 2022, by Hawkwind Droneworks]

-As a nice bright spot, however, one of the earliest Zenith / Chicago Radio Laboratory facilities—the three-story building at Ravenswood Avenue and Schreiber Ave.—has recently been re-purposed as a unique public workspace.
+As another noteworthy bright spot, one of the earliest Zenith / Chicago Radio Laboratory facilities—the three-story building at Ravenswood Avenue and Schreiber Ave.—has also recently been re-purposed as a unique public workspace.

 The Chicago Industrial Arts and Design Center is a pretty novel concept, welcoming anyone to learn about and utilize a wide range of industrial equipment for welding projects, woodworking, casting, 3D printing, and more (once certified).
 It’s basically like a gym membership for crafty folks—something the old Zenith boys probably would have gotten behind.

-[Photo Above: The first decent-sized Zenith factory was located on the third floor of this building at 6433 N. Ravenswood Ave]
+[Photo Above: The first Zenith factory space was located on the third floor of this building at 6433 N. Ravenswood Ave]

 [Chicago Radio Labs promotional comic strip from QST magazine, 1920]